 Freedom is not being oppressed by evil, either from an outside authority or an inner uncontrollable drive to use drugs, overeat, rape, plunder and murder.

-Without the opportunity to choose, provided by just one fruit tree, humans would have been drones, always controlled by God.
+Without the opportunity to choose, provided by just one fruit tree, humans would have been drones, always under the control of our Creator.
 But God doesn’t force anyone to submit to his control.
 In contrast to the bad guys, God isn’t a control freak.

 We make choices because of the intended desired consequences.
-In Adam #2’s case the intended consequence from eating the fruit of the knowledge of good and evil was becoming his/her own power and therefore authority.
-Separation from Creator God’s authority is plainly the unavoidable consequence of being one’s own power and authority.
+In Adam #2’s case the intended consequence from eating the fruit of the knowledge of good and evil was becoming the authority.
+Separation from Creator God’s authority is plainly the unavoidable consequence of being one’s own authority.
 God clearly stated this consequence when he introduced Adam to the tree.

-“And the LORD God formed man from the dust of the ground, and breathed into his nostrils the breath / spirit of life, and man became a living being…of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it surely you shall die / experience separation from the source of life .”
+“And the LORD God formed man from the dust of the ground, and breathed into his nostrils the breath / spirit of life, and man became a living being…of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it surely you shall die / become separated from the source of life .”
 (Genesis 2)

 Not only does the same passage that defines life as God breathing life / his spirit into a human allow us to logically induce that death is God taking the breath / his spirit out of a human, this is frankly stated elsewhere.